David Sun (Hong Kong)

 David Sun Tak-kei, GBS, JP (孫德基, born 1953) was Director of Audit of Hong Kong, a "principal official" position, between 2012 and 2018, and was the president of the Hong Kong Institute of Certified Public Accountants between 2003 and 2007 (Hong Kong Society of Accountants before 8 September 2004).

+He currently serves as Chairman of the Accounting and Financial Reporting Council.

 Background

 Sun began his career at Ernst & Young in 1977 after receiving his Master of Accountancy degree from the University of Illinois at Urbana-Champaign in 1977 and was the Far East Co-Area Managing Partner until his retirement in 2010.
 He was the partner in charge of the Akai Holdings account from 1991 to 1999.